ValentineCodes/kitso/README.md

 - Edit your frontend in `packages/reactnative/src/screens`
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## Contributing to Scaffold-ETH
+## Contributing to Kitso

-We welcome contributions to Scaffold-ETH!
+We welcome contributions to Kitso!

-Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/scaffold-eth-react-native/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH.
+Please see [CONTRIBUTING.MD](https://github.com/ValentineCodes/kitso/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Kitso.